revaturelabs/interviewquestions/Multithreading/Threads.md

 <blockquote>

 Threads:
-- It is a subset of a subunit of a process.
+- It is a subset of a process.
-- In this, inter-thread communication is faster, less expensive, easy and efficient because threads share the same memory address of the process they belong to.
+- In this, inter-thread communication is faster, less expensive, easy and efficient because threads share the same memory
+  address of the process they belong to.
-- These are easier to create, lightweight, and have less overhead.
+- Which is easier to create, lightweight, and have less overhead.
 - It requires less time for creation, termination, and context switching.
 - Processes with multiple threads use fewer resources.
 - Threads are parts of a process, so they are dependent on each other but each thread executes independently.